javierdiegof/HaskellSMV/README.md

 3. The last example is a solution to the dinning philosophers problem using an arbitor.
 It solves the problem just for two philosophers.
 <img src="https://github.com/javierdiegof/SMV-Haskell/blob/master/test/images/dining2.png" width="400" height="400"/>
 The variables in the model represent the following situations:

   - s1 and s2 indicate that philosophers 1 and 2 want to eat, respectively.
-It will be considered an input variable (we do not know a priorio when a philosopher will ask to eat).
+It will be considered an input variable (we do not know a priori when a philosopher will ask to eat).
-  - i1 and i2 indicate that philosopher 1 and 2 are occuping the left fork, respectively.
+  - i1 and i2 indicate that philosophers 1 and 2 are occuping the left fork, respectively.
-  - d1 and d2 indicate that philosopher 1 and 2 are occuping the right fork, respectively.
+  - d1 and d2 indicate that philosophers 1 and 2 are occuping the right fork, respectively.

 The system works the following way:
   1. Philosophers 1 and 2 can ask the arbitor to eat at any moment in time.
   2. When a philosopher is given both forks, he/she has to start eating immediately.
   3. The arbitor will give a philosopher both forks whenever they are at the table and the other philosopher is not asking for them.
-  4. If a philosopher is occupying both forks in an instant of time and keeps soliciting them, the arbitor will give him/her to continue using them the next instant of time.
+  4. If a philosopher stops soliciting the forks, they will return to the table on the next instant of time.
-  5. If a philosopher stops soliciting the forks, they will return to the table on the next instant of time.
+  5. If both philosopher ask to eat at the same time and both forks are on the table, the arbitor will concede them just to one of them nondeterministcally.
-  6. If both philosopher ask to eat at the same time and both forks are on the table, the arbitor will concede them just to one of them nondeterministcally.
+  6. If a philosopher is occupying both forks in an instant of time and keeps soliciting them, the arbitor will allow him/her to continue using them the next instant of time.

 The properties to be checked in the system are:
   1. There is no state where both i1 and i2 are TRUE and there is no state where d1 and d2 are both TRUE.